 Kristin Knox, PhD

-In recent work, Dr. Knox used her skills to assess the efficacy of California’s landmark right-to-know law, Proposition 65.
+Dr. Kristin Knox joined Silent Spring in June 2019 with a background in data science.
+Her initial work concentrated on evaluating the efficacy of California’s landmark right-to-know law, Proposition 65.
 This included repurposing a dataset collected by the California Air Resources Board to regulate smog, using the data to instead evaluate the presence of volatile carcinogens and reproductive/developmental toxicants in consumer products.
-She also analyzed NHANES biomonitoring data from the CDC to evaluate the impact of Prop 65 on population-level toxic exposures, comparing California to the rest of the United States, as well as trends over time.
+In another branch of this research, Dr. Knox analyzed NHANES biomonitoring data from the CDC to evaluate the impact of Prop 65 on population-level toxic exposures, comparing California to the rest of the United States, as well as trends over time.

 In her spare time, Dr. Knox loves to cook and to travel with her family.